cmudig/cmudig.github.io/_people/README.md

 Add add a picture, add it to [the assets directory](../assets/people) with around `400x400` pixels and aggressive JPEG compression.
 Aim for about 30kb.

 Once someone leaves the group, add `alumni_since: XXXX` to make them as alumni.

+Please send a pull request with the changes and an admin will merge it.